Abandoned & Little-Known Airfields:

 It also continued to be used for training, with schools for aviation metalsmiths, machinists & radiomen.

-At times, Boeing used the field, as did Pan American Airlines.
+At times, Boeing used the field.

 Sand Point also had an outlying field during WW2: